Tabebuia, also known as the Golden trumpet tree, is a genus of flowering plants mostly comprised of trees and large

-Most species of trumpet trees bloom in the spring and produce tubular flowers with multiple stamens.
+Most species of trumpet trees produce heavy spring bloom and produce tubular flowers with multiple stamens.

 The shape of the flowers gives the plant its common name.

 The trumpet-shaped flowers are often a golden color, which leads to another common name for the plant.

 Some people call it the Tree of Old.

 Light and Temperature

 Most species of the Tabebuia tree require full to partial sun in warm locations.
 It will also grow well in light to medium shade, like a canopy.

 These plants also require warm weather.
 The trumpet tree is recommended for USDA hardiness zones 9 to 11.

 NOTE: Freezing conditions may kill the tree, so they should be protected from frost.

 In cool climates, grow the plant in a large container or pot and bring indoors for the winter.
 Don’t forget to provide moderate moisture.